eidovolta/sketchpad/README.md

 # sketchpad

-small project of a (mousehover) sketchpad made with HTML, CSS, JS and jQuery
+small project of a (mousehover) sketchpad made with HTML, CSS, JS and jQuery# eidovolta.github.io